 The answer is “too many.”

-Because we actively select the companies that we’re invested in, CareSaver KiwiSaver chooses not to support companies that continue animal testing.
-We don’t invest in L’Oreal or Estee Lauder in CareSaver.
+Because we actively select the companies that we’re invested in, Pathfinder KiwiSaver chooses not to support companies that continue animal testing.
+We don’t invest in L’Oreal or Estee Lauder in Pathfinder.

 Critics may argue that this comes at the expense of returns, but that simply isn’t true.

-Check out our ethical calculator here to see how your provider stacks up.
-And if you want a KiwiSaver free of companies engaged in animal testing then switch to CareSaver now:
+If you want a KiwiSaver free of companies engaged in animal testing then switch to Pathfinder now.